peterbamsey/image-processor/README.md

 The project contains two S3 buckets, one for file upload and one for post processing storage and one Lambda function to perform the image manipulation - which in this case is stipping EXIF data from the image.
 <br><br>
 The Lambda function is subscribed to the upload bucket and received a notification event when a new file arrives.
 The Lambda gets the S3 bucket name and file key from the event and removes the EXIF data by opening the file with the Pillow library and saving it to the destination S3.
+<br><br>
+The project also creates two users.  user-a who can read and write bucket-a and user-b who can only read bucket-b

 ## Deploying
 The project contains a Makefile to simplify deployment.
 Infrastructure configuration is managed by Terraform, launch via a Docker container.